meilisearch/specifications/text/0085-api-keys.md

 - `--master-key` CLI option is renamed `--main-key`.
 - `/keys` management is restricted to the main key.
 - When a main key is set at MeiliSearch first-launch, we generate two pre-configured `API Key` resources.
 A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing API Keys) on MeiliSearch.
+- These default API Key can be modified/deleted with the `/keys` endpoint but are not regenerated if MeiliSearch has already generated them at some point.
 - New endpoints are added to manage the `API Key` resource.
 - `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expiresAt` a specific date time and be restricted to a specific set of `indexes`.
+- There is no possibility to regenerate the value of the `key` field for an `API key` in this first iteration.

 #### 1.5.2 Main Key